theshuklavaibhav/Quickdrop/README.md

-# Flutter Shopping List: A Technical Showcase for SDE Internships
+# Flutter Shopping List: Quickdro

 This project is a feature-rich shopping list application built to demonstrate a strong understanding of mobile development, software architecture, and the best practices required for a professional software engineering role.
 It is not just a functional app but a carefully engineered product designed for scalability, performance, and maintainability.